-- i.
-For asynchronous generators, the Generating Facility will be required to maintain a composite power delivery at continuous rated power output at the POI (as measured by meters installed at or near the POCO).
+Generating Facility will be required to maintain a composite power delivery at continuous rated power output at the high-side of the generator substation or other equivalent location.
 At that point, the generator must provide dynamic reactive power within the power factor range of 0.95 leading to 0.95 lagging.
-The Generating Facility may meet the dynamic reactive power requirement by utilizing a combination of the inherent dynamic reactive power capability of the inverter, dynamic reactive power devices, and static reactive power devices to make up for losses. - ii.
-For synchronous generators, the Generating Facility will be required to maintain a composite power delivery at continuous rated power output at the terminals of the Electric Generating Unit at a power factor within the range of 0.95 leading to 0.90 lagging.
+The Generating Facility may meet the dynamic reactive power requirement by utilizing a combination of the inherent dynamic reactive power capability of the inverter, dynamic reactive power devices, and static reactive power devices to make up for losses.